kuetabby/kuetabby/README.md

 ### Hi there!
 I'm Ivan  👋

-Currently i'm a freelance web developer
+👯 I’m looking to a new job

 📫 How to reach me: ...
 - [Twitter](https://twitter.com/MuhamadIvann_)